Tengyu-Sun/MIPS_simulator/README.md

 #Design and Implementation of a RISC simulator
+##Wei Hong, Tengyu Sun

-## It consists of an assembler / dissambler, a pipelined CPU, a hierarchical memory system, etc:
+### It consists of an assembler / dissambler, a pipelined CPU, a hierarchical memory system, etc:
 1. Memory system (C++)
     (a)Tunable multi-way associative cache with hierarchical structure.
 	(b)Random / LRU eviction.